 For those days, I love having these lunch box hacks on hand for making life easier.

-Lunch box hack #1: DIY ants on a log
+Hack #1: DIY ants on a log

 Anyone else love ants on a log as a kid?
 Celery spread with almond butter and topped with chocolate chips, raisins, or dried cranberries is pretty much the only way I can get my boys to eat celery.